© All Rights Reserved Natassia

 For the purpose of this guide, the information to follow pertains to Metropolitan France.
 For details of the overseas regions, please refer to the relevant article links above.

-France is divided into 26 administrative regions, of which 21 are in continental metropolitan France, one is the island of Corsica, and four overseas regions.
+France is divided into 27 administrative regions, of which 21 are in continental metropolitan France, one is the island of Corsica, five overseas departments and some other overseas territories with local autonomy.

 |North||Nord-Pas-de-Calais, Picardie, Haute-Normandie and Basse-Normandie (covered together as Normandie), Île-de-France, Champagne-Ardenne, Lorraine, Alsace|